 - Tidy up your diet.
 Eliminate processed foods and additives including sugar, wheat flour and corn starch which feed dysbiotic (bad) bacteria.

 - Focus on wholefoods and wide variety of vegetables.
 The more diverse your diet, the more diverse your microbiome.
 The typical Western diet is usually quite limited and its estimated around 75% of the world’s food is made from 12 plant and 5 animal species.
 Focus on high fibre plant foods, whole fruit, healthy fats and moderate protein.

 - Fermented foods can help repopulate the gut with probiotic bacteria if there is no fungal or candida overgrowth.
 If fermented foods don’t sit well or you know there is a candida issue, talk to me about how to address that first.

 - Ensure you have enough fibre.
 The average Western fibre intake is around 5-10g a day while its recommended you get 20-25g a day.
 Increase your fibre intake slowly to avoid any problems.

 - Reduce chronic ongoing stress.
 Stress slows down gut function so try gentle movement like Vinyasa yoga, walking in nature, meditation and breathing exercises or mindfulness techniques to help.

 - Get quality sleep.
 Without enough sleep, immune system function is compromised, inflammation increases, and gut function slows down.

 These days, gut issues are incredibly common – and they are compromising your immune system.
 Although they are common, know that issues like dysbiosis, leaky gut, irritable bowel syndrome, SIBO, which can be characterised by symptoms like bloating, constipation, and diarrhoea, are not normal and can be addressed with specialist help.

-If these symptoms sound familiar to you or your clients and you want to know more about how to address them, get in touch with me for more information.
+If these symptoms sound familiar to you and you want to know more about how to address them, get in touch.